 Apple Says Sorry for Slowing Your iPhone With $29 Replacement Battery Offer

-By now you’ve probably heard that Apple has fessed up to slowing down older iPhones.
+Remember when you heard that Apple admitted to slowing down older iPhones?

-In hopes of an amicable solution to the problem, Apple has dropped the price on replacement batteries for iPhone 6 or later models from $79 to $29.
+In hopes of an amicable solution to the problem, Apple dropped the price on replacement batteries for iPhone 6 and later models from $79 to $29 in January.

 Tyler Omoth is a senior writer at The Penny Hoarder who loves soaking up the sun and finding creative ways to help others.
 Catch him on Twitter at @Tyomoth.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.